Israel moves to name Golan settlement after Trump

 “Few things are more important to the security of the state of Israel than permanent sovereignty over the Golan Heights,” Friedman said.
 “It is simply obvious, it is indisputable and beyond any reasonable debate.”

 After the Cabinet decision, Netanyahu and Friedman unveiled a sign trimmed in gold with the name “Trump Heights” and adorned with U.S. and Israeli flags.
+Trump retweeted photos Friedman posted of the event and thanked Netanyahu “and the State of Israel for this great honor!”

 Addressing the ceremony, Netanyahu called Trump a “great friend” of Israel and described the Golan, which overlooks northern Israel, as an important strategic asset.